Public Affairs - Kentucky Farm Bureau

 • Support efforts and incentives to improve and provide all telecommunications in rural Kentucky.

-• Support efforts that will retain and attract new business and industry to rural areas of Kentucky.
+• Support efforts that will retain and attract new business and industry to rural areas of Kentucky with a priority on agricultural processing facilities.

 • Support increased funding for Kentucky riverports to upgrade their agricultural infrastructure.